inakypg/tcf/doc/03-server-setup.rst

    This defines a target representing an interconnect, called ``nwa``, of type *ethernet* (vs let's way WiFi).
 It is sometimes also called a NUT (Network Under Test).
-This network defines a single power control implementation, a :class:`vlan_pci` which will upon power on/off create/teardown the internal piping for virtual macines to be able to access said interconnect.
+This network defines a single power control implementation, a :class:`conf_00_lib.vlan_pci` which will upon power on/off create/teardown the internal piping for virtual macines to be able to access said interconnect.

    Note how we have assigned IP addresses to the network, which will be the ones the server connection to it will have.
 By setting the